Research Ethics

 Nuremberg Code

-In response to the Nazi experiments, a trial of war criminals resulted.
+In response to the Nazi experiments, a trial of war criminals resulted which resulted in the Nuremberg Code.
 The main trial at Nuremberg after World War II was conducted by the International Military Tribunal.
 The tribunal was made up of judges from the four allied powers (the United States, Britain, France, and the former Soviet Union) and was charged with trying Germany’s major war criminals.
 After this first-of-its-kind international trial, the United States conducted 12 additional trials of representative Nazis from various sectors of the Third Reich, including law, finance, ministry, and manufacturing, before American Military Tribunals, also at Nuremberg.
 The first of these trials, the Doctors’ Trial, involved 23 defendants, all but 3 of whom were physicians accused of murder and torture in the conduct of medical experiments on concentration-camp inmates.

 The resulting Nuremberg Code has the following principles: